 - Car wrecks.
 There are usually all kinds of cuts that need to be bandaged, which you should have those in the first aid kit.
 You may need a tourniquet to help stop bleeding to save a life.

 - Heart attacks.
 We must check for pulse and do blood pressures, which we carry the stuff to check those vitals out in our first aid kits.
 We deal with that a lot of scenes because we are usually there a few minutes before an ambulance can get on scene.

 - Falls.
 I know most people don’t think of a fall is bad, but I can be.
 It can range from scrapped knee to a broken bone all the way to death.
 Most people think of someone tripping, but it can also be falling off a ladder, a house, or a tree.
 We had a guy cutting a tree top out, and it fell on top of him pinning him in the tree.
 Once he was down we used a neck brace and bandages, which we always care in our first aid kits.

 7. Which are the items most commonly used from a first aid kit and why?

 I would say blood pressure cuff, stethoscopes, and gauze.
-The first two are needed to check the vitals, and the gauze because we can bandage wounds, make tourniquets, and slings to stabilise an appendage.
+The first two are needed to check the vitals, and the gauze because we can bandage wounds, make tourniquets, and slings to stabilize an appendage.

 8. What do you think about our first aid kit and why did you choose it?

-It is the perfect size, and it has the right stuff for our juniors to work with when they need to help with first aid.
+It is a perfect size, and it has the right stuff for our juniors to work with when they need to help with first aid.
 I also think it is perfect for a home or car for the same reason.
 I bought the kit originally for my car, and I was extremely impressed with everything it came in the kit.